 - Treating our staff with courtesy and respect.

 We can refer you to another dentist if you require specialist treatment or if you need a home visit.

 We will keep your dental records confidential and secure.
 However, where records detail NHS care, we may occasionally need to release these to NHS England or the NHS Business Services Authority as part of our ongoing clinical review process.
 You can see our Confidentiality Policy here.

 Comments and complaints

-If you would like to comment or make a complaint about any aspect of our service please contact Rosa, our practice manager, at [email protected] or Pauline, the practice director, at [email protected], or simply call the practice on 01624 812157 or write to us and we will be happy to help.
+If you would like to comment or make a complaint about any aspect of our service please email our Practice Manager at email@example.com, or write to us and we will be happy to help.

 In relation to complaints where NHS treatment has been given, you must first contact the practice and only if we are unable to resolve the issue, should you contact the Health Authority on 01624 642612.

 Further advice is available from the General Dental Council (www.gdc-uk.org or call 0845 6120540).